mbrezov/The-Last-Algorithms-Course-Youll-Need-notes/01-Big O Time Complexity/README.md

 `Running time: O(n^2)`

-Count loops, for every single character we go inot another for loop and check every single character (squared)
+Count loops, for every single character we go into another for loop and check every single character (squared)

 <br />